joshbeaman/GPTJosh/README.md

 # GPT Josh READ<>ME

-Uses Anthropic ChatBot API to communicate
+Uses Anthropic ChatBot API to communicate from Server to Client

 To Run this app: